Dog Health In The Workplace

 Why is my dog sick while in the office?

 When dogs are in pain or don’t feel well, dogs tend to display behavioural changes.
 Usually, these personality changes occur suddenly.
 Your social dog may become anti-social.
-Your kind and energetic pet may begin to show snippiness, aggression or lethargy.
+Your kind and the energetic pet may begin to show snippiness, aggression or lethargy.

 What Dog health issues may arise in the office?

-Diarrhea: If your dog has persistent constipation or diarrhoea that lasts for more than 48hrs or there is blood or mucus, it is recommended that you go see a veterinarian.
+Diarrhoea: If your dog has persistent constipation or diarrhoea that lasts for more than 48hrs or there is blood or mucus, it is recommended that you go see a veterinarian.

 Repeated vomiting, gagging, sneezing or coughing: Persistent sickness or choking when eating is a concern.
 Vomiting can be a sign of a developing allergy or a more serious infection, particularly in older dogs.
 Kennel cough can also be a serious contagious illness.